mae92/MutantHuntWGS/README.md

 2. Set working directory to /Analysis_Directory/MutantHunter-master/DockerFile by typing `cd /Analysis_Directory/MutantHunter-master/DockerFile`

-3. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunter - < Dockerfile-MutantHunter` If you are promted for a password (by sudo) just type in your computer password.
+3. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunter - < Dockerfile-MutantHunter` If you are prompted for a password (by sudo) just type in your computer password.

 4. Run this command to get info on the container you just built: `docker image ls`